-Birmingham Hippodrome and Qdos Entertainment will present an all-new production of Robin Hood at The Alexandra in the new year.
+Birmingham Hippodrome and Qdos Entertainment will present an all-new production of Robin Hood at the city's Alexandra theatre in the new year.
 The socially distanced one-act production will star Craig Revel Horwood - as the Sheriff of Nottingham - Hippodrome pantomime favourite Matt Slack, Richard Cadell & Sooty, and Black Country comedy character Doreen Tipton.
 In a joint statement, Hippodrome Artistic Director & Chief Executive Fiona Allan and managing director of Qdos Entertainment Michael Harrison, who's directed the Hippodrome pantomime for the past 10 years, said: "We're delighted to be working together to make sure that our loyal audiences in Birmingham don't miss out on the magic of pantomime this year.
 "Presenting Robin Hood at The Alexandra allows us to see two of the city's key cultural institutions open with social distancing in place.
 Although on a different stage, this year's show will be designed and created by the usual Hippodrome panto creative team, and will feature all the comedy and laughter our audiences have come to expect."
-Robin Hood shows at The Alexandra Theatre from Sat 16 to Sun 31 January.
-Tickets for the show are now on sale from atgtickets.com Brian Cox returning to Birmingham in 2021 Professor Brian Cox will return to Birmingham with a brand-new show next year, stopping off at the city's Utilita Arena on 2 October.
+Tickets for the show are now on sale from atgtickets.com Brian Cox returning to the Midlands Professor Brian Cox will return to Birmingham with a brand-new show next year, stopping off at the city's Utilita Arena on 2 October.
 Commenting, Brian said: "I loved the 2019 arena tour because it gave me the opportunity to discuss the most profound ideas with tens of thousands of people in front of the most spectacular images of the universe.
-"I hope the new show will make people think about how fortunate and precious we are, how strange and wonderful our universe is, and the limitless future we have to look forward to if we make the right choices over the coming decades."
+"I hope the new show will make people think about how fortunate and precious we are, how strange and wonderful our universe is, and the limitless future we have to look forward to if we make the right choices over the coming decades.'